Emmotes/ScriptHub/Readme.md

 - `Widdle`: Once you hit 4j you will want to change Widdle's `Max` level to `300`.
 It no longer gets you her specialisation - so she will need more ilvls - but it avoids unnecessary levelling.
 - `Briv`: You may need to lower his `Max` from `1300` to a number you can afford on zone 1 or Thellora's Rush zone.
 A number higher than that can confuse the script and cause failed runs.
    - For offline stacking - it should be as high as you can afford early.
-   - For hybrid stacking it should be `200` at most.
+   - For hybrid stacking it should be `200`.

 ### General Settings

-- `Delay (ms)`: A delay of `0` ms is generally preferred but some potato machines might struggle with random over or under levelling.
+- `Delay (ms)`: A delay of `0` ms is generally preferred but some potato machines might struggle with random over-or-under-levelling.
 If you encounter this - you may wish to increase it to `50` or `100` or something like that.
 You will need to test.
 - `Minimum area to reach before leveling Briv`: This is often referred to as `Combining` or `Not-Combining` Briv and Thellora.
 To combine you set a value of `1`.
 To not-combine you set a value of `2`.
    - `Combining` will land Thellora on zone `favour + Briv + 1`.
    - `Not-Combining` will land Thellora on zone `favour + 1`.